Generic Controller Interfaces

-Usually you choose the most specific controller available to model components of your devices, because the more specific the controller, the more natural the utterances are for your user.
-However, the generic controllers provide some benefits not available with more specific controllers, such as the ability to implement multiple instances of a controller for a single device, and support for semantics.
+Choose the most specific controller available to model components of your devices, because the more specific the controller, the more natural the utterances are for your user.
+However, the generic controllers allow you to support functions that may not be available by default with more specific controllers, such as the ability to implement multiple instances of a controller for a single device, and support for semantics.

 Correspondence of specific and generic controllers

 The following table lists the generic controllers, and examples of corresponding specific controllers, that you can use to model components of your devices.

 When you implement a specific controller interface in the Alexa skill for your device, you can implement one instance of the interface.
 When you implement a generic controller interface in your Alexa skill, you can implement multiple instances of the controller.
 You specify an

 instance name for each instance of the controller in the discover response for your skill.
 For details and sample code, see the documentation for each generic interface.